-Mο dule credits 20.00 uuic CICUICS 20.00
+Modul e credits 20.00 Modul e credits 20.0

 Service modules Faculty of Engineering, Built Environment and Information Technology

 The theoretical basis of Labour Relations

 In this section the basic concepts, historical context and theoretical approaches to the field of labour relations will be discussed.
 The institutional framework in which labour relations operates, will be addressed with particular emphasis on the structural mechanisms and institutional processes.
 The service relationship that forms the basis of labour relations practices, will also be analysed.